 When you take a holistic approach to your multichannel marketing strategy, the channels begin to take cues from each other.
 Through consistent monitoring, tweaking and testing, you can bring it all together to create a fully-integrated, seamless user experience.

 And when you have that, you have a winner.

 By using a unified all-in-one platform, you eliminate most of the challenges and will find it much easier to monitor all your channels.
-When you are managing multiple channels on one platform, you can strive for a consistent, unified voice and approach to your customer communications.
+When you are managing multiple channels on one central platform, you can deliver a consistent, strong brand voice across all channels.
 Ultimately, that will help you offer the perfect omnichannel experience that people desire.

-In the end, you can use this approach to forge stronger relationships with online consumers.
-This will make it easier to turn more of them into loyal customers and advocates of your brand.
+In the end, with a CRM and cross-channel marketing strategy, you can forge stronger relationships with people.
+This will make it easier to turn more of them into paying customers and loyal advocates of your brand.